What is self-regulation?

 - doesn’t seem to have as many communication and social skills as other children of the same age.

 If your child has challenging behaviour and is also autistic or has a disability, talk with the professionals who work with your child.
-They’ll be able to suggest ways to encourage positive behaviour and to help your child learn self-regulation skills.
+They’ll be able to suggest ways to encourage positive behaviour and help your child learn self-regulation skills.